Church of God in Christ: Civil rights

 Throughout the 1970s and 80s, as COGIC continued to grow to millions of members nationwide, COGIC ministers all over the country continued to advance civil rights in their communities.
 As the International Holy Convocation grew to thousands, COGIC leaders had to negotiate with city officials to provide hotel accommodations for the saints.
 Rev. Al Sharpton, a noted civil rights activist, began his ministerial career as a minister in COGIC.
-His pastor and mentor was Bishop F. D. Washington of Brooklyn, NY.
+His pastor and mentor was Bishop F. D. Washington of Brooklyn, New York.
 In 1984 and 1988 respectively, Rev. Jesse Jackson was invited to speak during the COGIC International Holy Convocation when he was running for the presidency.
 During the 1990s, President Bill Clinton was invited by then COGIC Presiding Bishop, Louis Henry Ford to attend the International Holy Convocation.
 President Clinton gave speeches at COGIC meetings including the International Holy Convocation at Mason Temple and the Women's International Convention.

 At the start of the new millennium, then COGIC presiding Bishop Gilbert Earl Patterson, continued to support the advancement of civil rights.
 During the current administration of Presiding Bishop Charles Blake, COGIC unveiled its Urban Initiatives Program to provide 60,000 programs nationwide through its more than 12,000 congregations to continue to promote the work of civil rights, and to reduce poverty, crime and violence, etc. In April 2018, Presiding Bishop Charles Blake along with Lee Saunders, Andrew Young, DeMaurice Smith, and Brian Dunn coordinated the "I AM 2018 Mountaintop Conference" at the historic Mason Temple in Memphis to commemorate the fiftieth anniversary of the assassination of Martin Luther King Jr.

+Since Bishop J. Drew Sheard assumed the role of Presiding Bishop of the Church of God in Christ (COGIC) in 2021, the denomination has significantly expanded its engagement in civil rights and social justice initiatives.
+A pivotal development was the establishment of the Social Justice Ministry, with Bishop Talbert W. Swan II appointed as its inaugural National Director.
+Under their leadership, COGIC has intensified its efforts to address systemic injustices and advocate for marginalized communities.

+Strengthening Civil Rights Engagement

+In February 2025, Bishop Sheard was elected to the National Board of Directors of the NAACP, marking the first time a COGIC leader has held such a position.
+This appointment underscores COGIC's commitment to civil rights and its alignment with organizations dedicated to social equity.

+Expanding the Social Justice Ministry

+Bishop Swan, a seasoned civil rights advocate and current Prelate of the Greater Vermont Ecclesiastical Jurisdiction, has leveraged his extensive experience to advance COGIC's social justice agenda.
+His initiatives have focused on police reform, voting rights, and community empowerment.
+Notably, in 2024, he was appointed national chairperson of "COGIC Counts", a voter mobilization campaign aimed at maximizing electoral participation among congregants.

+Through these concerted efforts, COGIC, under the leadership of Bishops Sheard and Swan, continues to play a vital role in advocating for civil rights and social justice, reinforcing its historical legacy in these domains.